iamtheblackunicorn/cmatch/README.markdown

 As an artist, I often find myself wondering about good color schemes.
 To address this problem, I wrote a small web app that gives you a complementary color in hex from a source color in hex.

-## DEPLOYED PROJECT ON NETLIFY :rocket:
+## DEPLOYED PROJECT ON GITHUB PAGES :rocket:

-To view a live deployed version of this project, click here: [VIEW](joyful-selkie-984e0e.netlify.app)
+To view a live deployed version of this project, click here: [VIEW](https://blckunicorn.art/cmatch)

 ## SET IT UP :inbox_tray: